DISTREAT/Rotkeappchen/README.md

 The window size used for mitigating desynchronization should be small, to reduce the amount of calculation made and prevent a [DDoS/DoS Attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).

-#### Challenge Generating

-Generating random data is one thing, but the next step is serving it in a user-friendly manner.
-The returned digest could theoretically be used for any captcha challenge design.
-Therefore, the challenge design (ex. "copy numbers seen in the picture", "slide to match pieces") determines whether it is good at recognizing computers or not.
-And because technologies get better, we will need to find alternative solutions eventually.

-Moreover, we will also require alternative CAPTCHA systems that do not require user interaction, such as the [invisible CAPTCHA](https://developers.google.com/recaptcha/docs/invisible) by Alphabet.

 ### Example integration